-WP 8.1 is one of major update for Windows Phone.
+WP 8.1 is one of the major updates for Windows Phone.
 WP 8.1 has unveiled new APIs, new universal apps concept, inclusion of WinRT APIs, new UI controls and much more.
-One of new API introduced is media editing API.
+One of the new APIs introduced is media editing API.

-In earlier days, we were using Movie Maker or other 3rd party desktop softwares to trim the video, to make a composition of multiple video, to apply various effects etc. We were required to have a computer with more memory & high-end processors, but now our smartphones are enough powerful to do such tasks.
+In earlier days, we were using Movie Maker or other 3rd party desktop software to trim the video, to make a composition of multiple video, to apply various effects, etc. We were required to have a computer with more memory & high-end processors, but now our smartphones are powerful enough to do such tasks.
 So let’s get a deep dive in new media editing API of Windows Phone 8.1.

 Windows Media Editing API

 Media editing API has